2026 Guide to MOFA, Apostille, and Document Attestation

 Step 4: Embassy Legalization (for MOFA countries)

-UAE, Qatar, Saudi, etc. require embassy stamping.
+UAE, Qatar, Saudi, and similar destinations may require embassy stamping.

 Step 5: MOFA Attestation